maxrpark/my-porfolio-blog-website/content/articles/vue-firebase-udemy-course.md

 I could not be happier with this course, from day one I started learning a lot.

-I felt confident after I took this course, it is so well organized that it makes it so easy to come here for reference when I forget how to do something.
+Taking this course was definitely a great decision, the course is so well organized that it makes it so easy to re-watch some of the lessons when I forget how to do something.

+If you want to learn Vue, this course is the way to go.
+[Take a look here](https://www.udemy.com/course/build-web-apps-with-vuejs-firebase/)

 Besides this course, Shawn has some amazing tutorials about Vue in his youtube challenge for example about [Vuex](https://www.youtube.com/watch?v=BGAu__J4xoc&list=PL4cUxeGkcC9i371QO_Rtkl26MwtiJ30P2), [Vue animations](https://www.youtube.com/watch?v=RIApQjn9fvw&list=PL4cUxeGkcC9ghm7-iTfS9n468Kp7l9Ipu),  [Vue with typescript](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gCtAuEdXTjNVE5bbMFo5OD), and more.